-When I start working with a client to get a strategy in place, sometimes the question arises – how much web traffic do I need to make, say, $100,000?
-It’s a lofty goal for some starting out, but when we break it down by the numbers, you’ll see you have some variables to work with to make a goal such this actually work for you.
+When I start working with a client to get a strategy in place, sometimes the question arises – how many website visitors do I need to make, say, $100,000?
+It’s a lofty goal for some starting out.
+How many site visitors to make money is often a question posed when looking at investment in ads, SEO, and other website when we break it down by the numbers, you’ll see you have some variables to work with to make a goal such this actually work for you.

 Let’s start with a $10 product.
 We know already that only approximately 1% of web traffic will convert into a sale according to historical standards.
 So if we were to extrapolate this into website visitors we know we’d need 1,000,000 visitors (10000 sales * $10 per sale = $100,000).

 So it’s quite possible to get to that goal and develop a seriously jaw-dropping profit from your blog – the question is… where does that traffic come from and can you get it to convert?
-That’s what I’d like to focus on this week… so come back and we’ll talk traffic and conversion.
+Check out the other articles on the blog on website conversion.